FuelLabs/sway/sway-book/src/documentation/language/program-types/predicate.md

 # Predicates

+A predicate is an executable that represents a UTXO spending condition, such as a multisig predicate, which has restrictions on the VM instructions that can be used (e.g. no jumps).

-A predicate is an executable that does not need to be deployed because it only exists during a transaction.
+It does not need to be deployed to a blockchain because it only exists during a transaction.
 That being said, the predicate hash (specifically the root) is on-chain in the UTXO set.

-Similar to a [script](script.md) a predicate consists of a single `main()` function which can take any number of arguments but it must return a Boolean and in order to be valid it must be `true`.
+Similar to a [script](script.md), a predicate consists of a single `main()` function which can take any number of arguments but it must return a [boolean](../built-ins/boolean.md) and in order to be valid the returned boolean value must be `true`.

-The Boolean value represents a UTXO spending condition, such as a multisig predicate, and they only allow a subset of the VM instructions to be used (e.g. no jumps).

-Unlike scripts, predicates are stateless functions which means that they can neither read from nor write to any contract state.
+Unlike scripts, predicates are stateless functions which means they can neither read from nor write to any contract state.

+## Example

+The following example demonstrates a predicate which takes one argument and returns the boolean value of `true`.

 ```sway
 {{#include ../../../code/language/program-types/predicates/simple/src/main.sw}}